MultiMediate: Multi-modal Group Behaviour Analysis for Artificial Mediation

 Download: Please download the EULA here and send to the address below.
 We will then give you the link to access the dataset, annotations and readme.

-Contact: Anna Penzkofer, anna.penzkofer@vis.uni-stuttgart.de
+Contact: Huajian Qiu, huajian.qiu@vis.uni-stuttgart.de

 The data is only to be used for non-commercial scientific purposes.
 If you use this dataset in a scientific publication, please cite the following papers: